AlexandrSokolov/java_language/collections/faq.collections.md

 For mutable components the often difficult requirement is that the entire object graph must have guaranteed exclusive access to them.

+### Terminologies for describing immutability of collections

-This has led to alternative conflicting terminologies for describing immutability of collections:
+The complexity of the issue has led to alternative conflicting terminologies for describing immutability of collections:
 - Frameworks like Guava and Eclipse Collections refer to immutability of an entire object graph as _deep immutability_.
   They refer to a collection that refuses modification **at the first level** - that is, an attempt to add, remove, or replace an element - as _shallow immutability_, or often just _immutability_.